 Decisions by the Small Claims Division cannot be appealed.
 Decisions in civil cases rendered by the Court of Québec and the Superior Court may be appealed under certain conditions.
 These cases are then submitted to the Court of Appeal of Québec.
 As a last resort and only when the plaintiff is granted leave to appeal does the Supreme Court of Canada rule on a decision rendered by the Court of Appeal.

-Stages in civil proceedings
+Stages in civil trials

 A lawsuit is instituted by means of a declaration.
 This is a written document explaining the facts of your claim and the conclusions sought.
 It is accompanied by a writ of summons to the defendant informing him, among other things, about the time period during which he must appear and the date on which the declaration will be presented to the court.
 This declaration may be written by the plaintiff or by his attorney.